 Certain Abyss equipments require a certain abyss rank to equip.
-Level 60 and 65 Abyss PvP equipment with stage 2 augmented require 1st kyu, and a different level 65 Abyss PvP set with component pieces having rank requirements ranging from 1st to 4th dans.
+Level 60 and 65 Abyss PvP equipment with stage 2 augmented require 1st kyu, and the various level 65 eternal and mythic Abyss PvP sets have rank requirements varying anywhere from 1st kyu to 7th dan.

 Light Is Not Good: The Elyos zealously believe that the lack of strife they experience in their world is proof that they are blessed by God, and see the Asmodians as soulless inhuman monsters to be killed without remorse.
 Including civilians and children.